We’re diving into the detailed Spectrum Mobile plans comparison and much more.

 Keep in mind that most wireless customers use less than 10GB of data per month and that the vast majority of people won’t know the difference between premium and deprioritized data.

 The cheaper unlimited data plans offer only deprioritized data.
-For example, Verizon’s 5G Start plan offers users unlimited deprioritized data 100% of the time.
+For example, Verizon’s Unlimited Welcome plan offers users unlimited deprioritized data 100% of the time.
 But there are a few unlimited data plans providing an allotment of deprioritized data each month and, if you use up that allotment, the rest of the month you’ll be on unlimited 3G data.
 For example, Xfinity’s Unlimited plan offers 20GB of deprioritized data, followed by unlimited data at the equivalent of 3G speeds.

 Each unlimited data plan is a mixture of either premium data, deprioritized data or 3G data.